syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-With-Content-Controls.md

 ## Edit Content Control Text

 You can edit the content control text by iterating the child items of inline content control.
-Refer to the following code.
+The following code example shows how to edit content control text in the Word document.

 {% tabs %}
 {% highlight c# %}